 “I tell them: ticket is not good, walk, walk, walk is good, but they are crazy!
 I tell them this is not good, but no, they say, we get ticket, ticket is good, I tell them no good, this is not good, but they didn’t listen to me!”

 Despite the respondent’s reluctance to enter the town, the group decided to try to buy bus tickets anyway.
 At 10:00AM on May 18, the group walked on a big street towards the bus station (see Fig. 1).
-Two local police officers (the respondent identified the Republika Srpska emblem on their blue uniforms) approached them by foot.
+Two local police officers (the respondent described seeing the Republika Srpska emblem on their blue uniforms) approached them by foot.
 The respondent described one officer as having black hair and the other officers as a bald headed man.
 Both of them were tall with blue eyes.

 The officers casually asked the men where they were from.
 The respondent, having the best English skills in the group, replied that they are from Pakistan, they want to go to Sarajevo and ask for asylum.
 However, the police officers ordered the group to get into the police van.
 The respondent inferred that the officers did not seem to understand English at all.